fredxotic/Week-8/README.md

 ## 📋 Repository Overview

-This repository contains my complete submission for the AI Agents assignment, demonstrating comprehensive understanding of AI Agent frameworks, applications, and practical implementation.
+This repository contains our complete submission for the AI Agents assignment, demonstrating comprehensive understanding of AI Agent frameworks, applications, and practical implementation.
 The assignment covers both theoretical analysis and hands-on implementation of AI Agent technology.

 ## 📁 Repository Structure